BharatCyberForce/Pay_loads/xss/README.md

 # How XSS Works

 An XSS vulnerability exists when a web application takes user input and includes it in the output HTML without properly sanitizing or encoding it.
-This simple flaw can have devastating consequences.

 ## 1. Reflected XSS